egecansen/sahibinden-case-study/README.md

     junit.jupiter.execution.parallel.config.fixed.parallelism = 2

-## Writing Tests

-Write your test scenarios in Java using JUnit 5 (@Test, @Tag, etc).
-Modularize logic with screen classes and step classes for maintainability.
-Dependency injection is handled via Spring’s @Autowired components.

 ## Reporting & Notifications

 Reports are generated via Maven Surefire (target/site/surefire-report.html).
-The HTML report can be emailed automatically by providing credentials and setting the send-report-email property to true.
+The HTML report can be emailed by providing credentials and setting the send-report-email property to true.
-Continuous Integration

-## CI/CD with Jenkins & Docker
+## CI/CD

 This project is designed for CI/CD integration using Jenkins and Docker.
 All dependencies are installed inside the Jenkins container automatically.